alexlobera/thinking-in-graphql/README.md

 This repo contains some exercise to help you learn the following:

 - Thinking in Graphs
-- Setting a GraphQL server using Express
+- Setting up a GraphQL server using Express
-- GraphQL query
+- GraphQL queries
 - Pagination using Relay Cursor Connections specification

 ## Exercise part 1